When a staff member leaves, it’s sad. When a number of them leave, it’s a concern, not only for your company, but also your company’s reputation.

 - A high turnover rate tarnishes your company’s reputation, and it may become difficult to attract top talent.

-- The duties of the former employee may be transferred to the remaining workers, and this may lead to employee burnout.
+- The duties of the former colleague may be transferred to the remaining workers, and this may lead to burnout.

 Employee Turnover Rate

-Turnover rate is the percentage of employees leaving an organization within a specific period of time.
-To calculate the monthly turnover rate, you take the number of separations during the month and divide the figure by the average number of employees.
+Turnover rate is the percentage of people leaving an organization within a specific period of time.
+To calculate the monthly turnover rate, you take the number of separations during the month and divide the figure by the average number of workers.
 Just like the attrition rate, the turnover rate is expressed as a percentage.

 Let’s say you started 2019 with 30 employees, and by the end of the year you have 40 employees, but five left during that year.
 Your annual turnover rate would be calculated as: